What Do ‘The Voice’ Champions Win?

 The Voice/Facebook

 Truth be told, far fewer Voice contestants have found post-show success than American Idol.
-But, that doesn’t keep hopefuls from lining up for their chance to sing in front of an all-star coaching panel and America.
-Sometimes the bragging rights along is enough.
+But that doesn’t keep hopefuls from lining up for their chance to sing in front of an all-star coaching panel and America.
+Sometimes, the bragging rights alone are enough.
 For others, they want the prize package awarded to The Voice champ.

 What does the winner of The Voice win?